eXplOiD1/Revopoint-Dual-Axis-Turntable-webbased-Controller/README.md

-Control the Revopoint Dual Axis Turntable with your Browser, using the Javascript navigator.bluetooth
+Control the Revopoint Dual Axis Turntable with your Browser.

-You can use your Keyboard by pressing: w, a, s and d to control the Board
+You can use your Keyboard by pressing: W, A, S and D to control the Turntable

-Special Thanks for SphaeroX for the Base System
+Special Thanks goes to SphaeroX for the Base System